kylaro/firefly-led-controller/README.md

 Necessary improvements:
   * Support for 4 pin ws2812b strips, and APA102, 4 outputs
   * More testing capability for the microphone, and maybe other components
 *     -> maybe bottom of board row of headers that another board with a pi can plug into, or row of pads on bottom
 *     -> Or pad groups on the bottom, like this to that type things... every connection could be represented
 *     -> ex.
 MIC GND <-> GND ...
 ENC_A <-> GP22 ..., anything that contributes functionality :)
   * 4 LED outputs
   * Header pins offset

 Possibile Improvements to make:
+    *WIRELESS:
+    *Add ESP32 S2 ($2) with PCB antenna, may need a 3.3V regulator unless the 3.3V port can handle it
+  * Add a power MOSFET to turn on / off the power to LEDs
   * Have power pads for screw down crimped ring terminals?
   * Have a hole on the board to weave the LED wire through to add mechanical stability to solder connections
   * Support for 12V on board?
 (5v regulator, 5v dataline, but 12v power)